 - The rectum may be connected to a part of the urinary tract through a fistula

-At the Colorectal Surgery Program, part of C.S.
-Mott Children’s Hospital at the University of Michigan, we provide comprehensive, multidisciplinary care for children with anorectal malformations.Our dedicated team of specialists evaluates and will create a customized treatment plan to begin your child’s individualized treatment plan immediately.
+At the Colorectal Surgery Program, part of Michigan Medicine C.S.
+Mott Children’s Hospital, we provide comprehensive, multidisciplinary care for children with anorectal malformations.Our dedicated team of specialists evaluates and will create a customized treatment plan to begin your child’s individualized treatment plan immediately.
 We offer a truly multidisciplinary approach to caring for children, going beyond treatment and management of symptoms to support your child throughout childhood and even into adulthood.

 Symptoms of anorectal malformations